 The house`s plan was influenced by Le Corbusier`s Maison Dom-Ino (1914-15) which supposed to be a modern “Machine for Living”.
 Polish architects created an experimental design which soon became an icon of Polish architecture.

 It’s a long house with three units, flat roofs, horizontal windows and external ship-like spiral stairs leading to a rooftop terrace surrounded with barriers.
 The whole building should be white as it was originally (picture below), but nowadays each section is painted in a different color which interferes with the design.

 The internal division into 3 apartments, with differently treated levels is reflected in the garden elevation (picture above) and that’s my favorite part of this house.
+However I`ve never seen in reality cause it`s surrounded with other houses and their gardens.
 Windows here are large, some of them cover two floors, because there are two-storey living rooms.

 This house is a “must see” for modern architecture fans.
 It`s located in Saska Kępa neighborhood which is a 1930s settlement full of iconic villas designed by the most outstanding Polish architects.